A History of Relief Hose Company No. 2 (Last updated 10/25/2019)

 The Engine House decorated for the Columbus celebration in 1918.

 Nov.
 28, 1918 Death of member Peter Leibig in military service reported to the Co. at a special meeting in "the rooms" above the "engine house" (Thanksgiving Day).

-April 3, 1919 Mrs. Job C. Kenyon donated a portrait of her husband to the Co.
-March 4, 1920 executors of Kenyon's will donate several articles in his possession at time of death.
+April 3, 1919, Mrs. Job C. Kenyon donated a portrait of her husband to the Co.
+March 4, 1920 executors of Kenyon's will donate several articles in his possession at the time of death.

 During the regular Company meeting on March 3, 1921, a decision was made to "have a ball on Easter Monday night".
 The purpose of the dance was to raise funds for the purchase of a "Victrola".
 The cost of the record player was not to exceed $200.
 The Easter Monday Night Dance became an annual fundraiser and was held continuously from 1921 through 1956.
 (In 1957, the Company decided to suspend this activity because construction of its new firehouse was occupying a lot of their time, and the dance also would have conflicted with the building fund drive.
 The Easter Monday Night Dance has not been held since.)